 Tenant Credit Check: How to Read and Understand the Report

-The best way to assess a rental applicant is to run a tenant credit check as part of your application and tenant screening process.
+The best way to assess a rental applicant is to get a tenant credit report as part of your application and tenant screening process.

 You want to be upfront about whether you will be running a credit check, and may even want to include this in your rental listing to prevent applicants who won’t qualify from even applying.